yu7777/Control-Audio-Playback-Speed/README.md

 Orignal Anki addon Control Audio Playback (Extended).
 https://ankiweb.net/shared/info/1413404470
+Orignal addon can't adjust audio speed on Mac.
-Just modified Audio_Controls.py so that it can work on Mac
+I modified Audio_Controls.py so that it can work on Mac.
+Anki use mpv on both Mac and Linux, so this addon should also work on Linux

 ### For mpv
 List of Input Commands can be found